NAL-SupportTeam/NECCS-NAL-Automation/README.md

 # ssh-copy-id -i ~/.ssh/id_rsa.pub root@<NAL XX#2>
 ```

-#### (6) Check the connection
+#### (6) Check the connection between VMs.
 Check if SSH connection using the public key is possible.

-6-1 Login to the "Ansible Controller Node and check the connection to each of the NAL Component VMs.
+6-1 Login to the "Ansible Controller Node" and check the connection to each of the NAL Component VMs.
 ```
 # su - ansible
 $ ssh -i ~/.ssh/id_rsa ansible@<NAL VM SVmng IP Address>